-As a dedicated video streaming platform, YouTube is the go-to site for business owners, professional, creators, and other organizations for earning revenue through their Partner Program.
+As a dedicated video streaming platform, YouTube is the go-to site for business owners, professionals, creators, and other organizations for earning revenue through their Partner Program.
 The program's basic requirements are that broadcasters have an AdSense account, at least 4,000 valid public watch hours in 12 months, at least 1,000 subscribers, and reside in a country where the program is available.
 As with Facebook Live, the livestream videos will continue to earn revenue as viewers watch recordings of the stream.

-YouTube offers a great creator academy program that breaks down monetization options like superchats and superstickers.
+YouTube offers a great Creator Academy program that breaks down monetization options like super chats and super stickers.

 YouTube also allows streamers to showcase official branded merchandise for purchase.
 Select retailers partnering with YouTube offer items such as T-shirts, mugs, and mouse pads allowing streamers to earn a share of each sale.
 These items can also be promoted at the top of the live feed.

 YouTube streamers also earn revenue through premium subscription fees.
 In this optional feature, viewers pay a monthly fee in exchange for no ads to appear on their end of the stream.
-As the number of subscriptions increase, the more streamers earn.
+As the number of subscriptions increases, the more streamers earn.

 Many creators also use the Twitch platform for their livestreams.
 To qualify as an affiliate, streamers must have at least 500 total minutes in broadcast time over the past 30 days, at least seven unique broadcasts, carry an average of three concurrent viewers or more over the last 30 days, and have at least 50 followers.